ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/details-page.md

 **Note:** in the example, you will need to scroll over to the `src/app/page-two.component.ts` tab in order to find the markup you are looking for.

 If you were already on the `tea-details` page when you did this, then you did not see a back-button.
 This is because when the page refreshed, the navigation stack was destroyed.
-If your app needs to still display the back button even if there is no navigation stack (for example, if you are going to deploy to the web where someone could go directly to the tea details page via a link), use the `defaultHref` property.
+If your app needs to still display the back button even if there is no navigation stack (for example, if you are going to use deep-links or deploy to the web where someone could go directly to the tea details page via a link), use the `defaultHref` property.

 Feel free to play around with some of the other options if you would like to.